jansyk13/SQL2Stream/README.md

 # SQL2Stream

 Bachelor thesis at University of Economics in Prague led by Ing.
-Rudolf Pecinovský, CSc.
+Rudolf Pecinovský, CSc (Opponent: Ing.
+Vladimír Oraný).
 Thesis has been succesfully defended in 2015.
 Full text in Czech can be found as pdf file in repository.

 ### Title
 Data processing library using SQL queries